Alluxio/documentation/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

----
-layout: global
-title: Deploy an Alluxio Cluster with a Single Master
+# Deploy an Alluxio Cluster with a Single Master
-nickname: Cluster
-group: Install Alluxio
-priority: 2
----

-* Table of Contents
-{:toc}

 ## Overview